FBarnes99/Difficulty-Research/README.md

 This does not mean you are doing the game overall easier, the idea is that more people will be able to play the game.

 IMAGE CELESTE ASSIST MODE
+*Celeste's Assist mode*

 As I said before **Celeste**'s assist mode is a very good example of making a hard game inclusive to a lot of people

 IMAGE LOL CONTROLL MAPPING
+*League of Legends controller remapping system*

-And **League of Legends** has quite a good controller mapping personalization.
+And **League of Legends** has quite a good controller mapping personalization, letting you change everything that allows you to interact with the game.

 ### Depth

 Depth, the number of playable options that you have while playing a videogame, depth explains the practical complexity of a game.
 It's not about that the game has a lot of different things you can do in a game, is in how many ways you can solve a situation.
 In many videogames this is confused with adding different separated elements, that feel like the game is moslty "fluff".

 IMAGE DARKSOULS CHARACTER
+*Dark Souls character creation*

 **Dark Souls** although having a pretty simple game combat system, that would be rolling and hitting or shooting things.
 The game allows you to decide how to do this things in many ways, you can move slower and have more resistance, hit harder but hit less times than quicker weapons, etc.